juliabase/juliabase/doc/django-refdb.rst

 -------

 Django-RefDB is supposed to become an open-source Django application for managing scientific references.
-It must useful for a single person as well as for a big team.
+It must be useful for a single person as well as for a big team.
 It should scale reasonably well.
 It must deal with PDFs as first-class citizens (multiple PDFs per reference, full-text search).

 Eventually, it should also help with getting closer to the paperless office,